MP Estate Planning UK

 Key Takeaways

-• Understand the roles of settlor, trustee, and beneficiary in a trust.
+• Understand the roles of settlor, trustee, and beneficiary — and how they interact under English trust law.

-• Learn how a trust can protect your assets.
+• Learn how a discretionary trust can protect your home from care fees, divorce claims, and sideways disinheritance.

 Understanding Property Trusts